Welcome to Highlands Handmade.

 - You need to be considered local and live within 1 hours drive of the shop (we check using Google Maps).

-- Your products need to fit within a cube sized space that is 33.5cm high x 33.5cm wide x 38.5cm deep.
+- Your products need to fit within a box sized space that is 33.5cm high x 33.5cm wide x 38.5cm deep.

-- Your products need to be different to what we already have in the store.
+- Your products should to be different to what we already have in the store.